 I think I first saw the expression “Turtles all the way down,” when I read Carl Sagan’s Broca’s Brain: Reflections on the Romance of Science.
 He recounted it as a conversation between a Western traveler and an Oriental philosopher.

-I don’t have that book handy, but it is also told in Stephen Hawking’s A Brief History of Time which is on a nearby shelf (actually, I have both the illustrated edition, and the “in a nutshell” versions which I found easier to understand).
+I don’t have that book handy, but it is also told in Stephen Hawking’s A Brief History of Time which is on a nearby shelf (I have both the nicely illustrated edition, and the “in a nutshell” versions which I found easier to understand).

-Although Hawking relates the anecdote more to point out something about ridiculous theories that can’t be proven, others actually use it as a way to discuss an infinite regression belief about the origin and nature of the universe.
+Although Hawking relates the anecdote more to point out something about ridiculous theories, others actually use it as a way to discuss an infinite regression belief about the origin and nature of the universe.

-When I encountered it, I immediately thought of it as a variation on ancient beliefs that the world is borne through the universe on the back of an animal.
-In many Native American creation myths, it is a turtle that holds up the world called “Turtle Island.”
+When I encountered it, I immediately thought of it as a variation of ancient beliefs that our world moves through the universe on the back of an animal.
+In many Native American creation myths, it is a turtle that holds up the world which is called “Turtle Island.”

-I also found that it might possibly be similar to some Indian classical texts, including the myth that the tortoise Chukwa supports the elephant Maha-pudma who holds up the world.
+I also found that it is similar to some Indian classical texts, including the myth that the tortoise Chukwa supports the elephant Maha-pudma who holds up the world.